Course Category: Taasisi ya Kiswahili na Masomo ya Utamaduni ( Institute of Swahili and Cultural Studies)

 Swahili consonants (Konsonanti) work alongside vowels to form syllables and words.
 Unlike English, Swahili consonants are pronounced consistently, making pronunciation straightforward.
 Some consonants, such as […]

-Utangulizi wa Viambishi (Introduction to Affixes)
+Utangulizi wa Vitenzi (Introduction to Verbs)